its-essential-meaning/its-essential-meaning/manuscript/markdown/the-puthujjana-sekha-and-asekha.md

 knocking at the door of deathlessness" - *amara dvāraṁ āhacca tiṭṭhati.*[^knocking] But the *asekha* having developed these faculties fully has achieved deathlessness and lives experiencing deathlessness.
-Arahat Sariputta said that the latter was the case with him.
+Arahat Sāriputta said that the latter was the case with him.
 Incidentally, it is wrong to think that the *puthujjana* has these faculties.
 The *puthujjana* does not possess these faculties.
 It is the *sekha* who has acquired them, but of course he has to develop